Henry-Sarabia/igdb/examples/zeldareviews/README.md

 # Zelda Reviews Example

-This example makes use of the igdb cleint's Reviews service to search the IGDB for the most liked reviews that match the "zelda" search query.
+This example makes use of the igdb client's Reviews service to search the IGDB for the most liked reviews that match the "zelda" search query.
 The example demonstrates the use of the following key functions:
 * Reviews.Search